ultasun/cindi/README.md

 front-end applications to perform [*CRUD*](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations  with various back-end stores.  *CINDI* is written in *Python 3*, and is available in the [*PyPI Index* as a *PIP* package](https://pypi.org/project/cindi/).

-*CINDI* is, basically, a translator, to translate *INDI* language statements to either *SQL*, *MongoDB*, or *Redis*.
-More backing-store systems could be supported in the future.
+*CINDI* is a service to translate *INDI* language statements to either *SQL*, *MongoDB*, or *Redis*.  *CINDI* also caches read queries in memory, so that clients asking for the same thing repetitively do not actually get to hit the backing-stores.

 *CINDI* is intended to be used during the early rapid-prototyping / idea phase, so that developers may focus on the layout, functionality, and usability of a front-end application.  **Think of *CINDI* as a temporary substitute**, until a proper back-end infrastructure is built.
 This way, the initial pioneers of a project need only to focus their energy on the front-end(s).